Noise Levels in 00917, PR | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 8,271 00917 residents, or 62.5%, live above that level.
 By land area, 68.9% of 00917 is above 55 dBA.

 Average noise levels for 00917 residents, grouped by direction from the center of 00917.
-Western 00917 carries the highest population-weighted average; Southern 00917 carries the lowest.
-Just 40% of residents in Southern 00917 live in blocks above the EPA's 55 dBA threshold, about half the share in Western 00917.
+The highest population-weighted average is in southwestern 00917; the lowest is in northern 00917, where just 55% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Normal conversation an arm’s length away